klarna/product-page-dataset/README.md

 ```

 ## Download under the [Creative Commons BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/):
-The hosting platform of the dataset has been changed, and the WTL, MHTML, and screenshot formats of the dataset can now be downloaded [here](https://zenodo.org/records/12605480) via Zenodo.
+**UPDATE:** The hosting platform of the dataset has been changed, and the WTL, MHTML, and screenshot formats of the dataset can now be downloaded [here](https://zenodo.org/records/12605480) via Zenodo.

 # Datasheets for Datasets Documentation